currybab/currybab.github.io/content/blog/2509W1-recently-read.md

 - [Make your ZeroGPU Spaces go brrr with ahead-of-time compilation](https://huggingface.co/blog/zerogpu-aoti)
 - [What Every Data Scientist Should Know About Graph Transformers and Their Impact on Structured Data](https://www.unite.ai/what-every-data-scientist-should-know-about-graph-transformers-and-their-impact-on-structured-data/)
 - [Inside vLLM: Anatomy of a High-Throughput LLM Inference System](https://www.aleksagordic.com/blog/vllm)
+  - maybe will take very long time to read this article to me (about 1 month).
+  - but I want to understand this article. so I will review this later.